D-Pagey/FCC-Random-Quote-Machine/README.md

  2. Run: `npm start` _(in a new terminal)_
  3. Go to: `http://localhost:3000/`

-You can see this [Random Quote Machine](https://codepen.io/Pagey/pen/eEXRZy) project on CodePen.
+You can see a Vanilla JS demo of this [Random Quote Machine](https://codepen.io/Pagey/pen/eEXRZy) project on CodePen.